 Los Angeles Criminal Defense Lawyers Since 1987

-Former senior prosecutors who have specialized in advocating for the accused for over 2 decades
+We are former senior prosecutors who have specialized in advocating for the accused for over 2 decades

 Since 1987, Southern California criminal defense lawyers Paul Takakjian and Stephen Sitkoff have dedicated their legal practice to defending and preserving the rights of individuals charged with criminal offenses.
 Our legal defense team represents clients throughout Southern California — including in Los Angeles, Ventura, San Bernardino, Riverside, and Orange Counties — in cases involving DUI, drug crimes, sex crimes, theft crimes, domestic violence and violent crimes, as well as DMV license suspension hearings.